Michael D. Smith

 John H. Finley, Jr. Professor of Engineering and Applied Sciences; Distinguished Service Professor at Harvard University

 Michael D. Smith is the John H. Finley, Jr. Professor of Engineering and Applied Sciences and a Distinguished Service Professor at Harvard University.
 He recently spent 11 years as the Edgerley Family Dean of the Faculty of Arts and Sciences, leading Harvard’s oldest and largest school.
-His leadership was characterized by a deep commitment to undergraduate teaching, to a tenure-track system, and to research, both fundamental and applied.
-He is delighted to be back in the classroom and is currently writing a book on teaching.
+His leadership was characterized by a deep commitment to undergraduate teaching, to faculty development, and to research, both fundamental and applied.
+He is delighted to be back in the classroom.
+He is currently developing new in-person and online classes, and writing a book on teaching.

 Mike sits on the Board of Trustees of The Peddie School in Hightstown, New Jersey, and he is an advisor to 1984 Ventures, GSV Ventures, and Xfund.
 He was actively involved in Harvard and MIT’s launch of edX, and he served on its board from 2012-2018.
 He enjoys exploring the interplay of technology with other fields, from the life sciences to business to education.